EliasReaz/mb-ds-project/Technical_summary.md

 #### Explainability
 To ensure transparency:
-- **Feature importance plots** showed that recent sales and redemption history were the strongest predictors.
+- **Feature importance plots** showed that recent redemption history were the strongest predictors.
-- **SHAP values** provided insight into how individual features impacted predictions — helping validate that the model learned sensible patterns (e.g., increased activity on weekends and in summer).
+- **SHAP values** provided insight into how individual features impacted predictions - helping validate that the model learned sensible patterns (e.g., increased activity on weekends and in summer).

 #### Reproducibility and Workflow
 - The codebase includes modular scripts and Jupyter notebooks for EDA, modeling, tuning, and evaluation.